"DARK SAYINGS" OR "SECRETS" FOUND IN THE BIBLE

 In other words, the Book of Job was given to the Jews anciently ("from the

-beginning") so that now, when it is allowed by God to be understood, the source
+beginning") so that now, when it is allowed to be understood, the source

 is certain and undeniable, leaving the Jews and the world with clear evidence of Christ's